Isaiah 42 – The Servant’s Song

 vi.
 What glorious promises, each fulfilled in the ministry of Jesus!
 By extension, these promises also belong to us.
 Jesus prayed, As You sent Me into the world, I also have sent them into the world (John 17:18).
 We are sent as Jesus was sent and can receive these same promises as belonging to us.

 c.
-I am the LORD, that is My name: Such glorious promises need confirmation, and the assurance that the one making the promises is able to fulfill them.
+I am the LORD, that is My name: Such glorious promises need confirmation, and the assurance that the One making the promises is able to fulfill them.

 i.
-I am the LORD: “This is the famous tetragrammaton, or name of four letters, which we write Jehovah, Yehovah, Yehveh, Yeveh, Jhuh, Javah, &c.
-The letters are Y H U H. The Jews never pronounce it, and the true pronunciation is utterly unknown.”
+I am the LORD: “This is the famous tetragrammaton, or name of four letters, which we write Jehovah, Yehovah, Yehveh, Yeveh, Jhuh, Javah, etc. The letters are Y H U H. The Jews never pronounce it, and the true pronunciation is utterly unknown.”
 (Clarke)

 d.
 My glory I will not give to another: First, no one else can fulfill these promises, because God will not share His glory with any other.